Michigan Car Insurance Fraud And Excess Coverage

 A quick review of the applicable law every now and then will help those in the insurance industry better serve their clients and themselves.

-Auto Law ‘Snapshot’ Car Insurance Fraud & Excess Coverage
+Auto Law ‘Snapshot’ of Michigan Car Insurance Fraud & Excess Coverage

-Important statutes and cases regarding car insurance fraud in Michigan:
+Important statutes and cases regarding Michigan car insurance fraud:

 Statute: MCL 257.520(f)(1)